 The Bus and Coach Operator Accreditation Scheme Online Training Course is approved by Transport for NSW as meeting the accreditation requirement of competency to operate bus and coach services.

-Roads and Maritime Services (RMS) is responsible for the regulation of passenger bus services in NSW (including long distance, tourist and charter services).
-Under the Passenger Transport Act 2014, all operators of public passenger bus services must be accredited, unless otherwise specified by RMS, to be able to provide services legally in NSW.
+Transport for NSW is responsible for the regulation of public passenger bus services in NSW (including long distance, tourist and charter services).
+Under the Passenger Transport Act 2014, all operators of public passenger bus services must be accredited to be able to provide services legally in NSW.

 One of the requirements to become accredited is to complete the Bus Operator Accreditation Scheme (BOAS) Online Training Course run by the Institute of Transport and Logistics Studies at the University of Sydney.
-For the other requirements to become accredited please visit Roads and Maritime Services and read the BOAS introduction and the Bus Operator Accreditation Package.
+For the other requirements to become accredited please visit Transport for NSW and read the BOAS introduction and the Bus Operator Accreditation Package.

 The BOAS Online Training Course includes four modules: